cloud-coder/cascon-2019-kubernetes-apimanager/01-setup/01-setup.md

 ![](images/prereq2.png)

-You will receive an email titled *“Action required: Confirm your IBM Cloud account”* in your inbox.
+You will receive an email titled _*Action required: Confirm your IBM Cloud account*_ in your inbox.

 Open the email and click on the `Confirm Account` button.